-Ahead of the predicted snowfall, the Public Works Department crews have serviced and readied snow plows, equipment, and anti-icing solution.
+Ahead of predicted snowfall, the Public Works Department crews service and ready snow plows, equipment, and anti-icing solution.
 In the event that snow or ice accumulates on City-maintained roadways, the department will:

 Apply sand/gravel at major intersections, curves, on hills, and in dips to improve traction.

 Deploy snow plows to remove accumulating snow on priority roadways.

 Work around the clock, if needed, to follow a prioritized winter weather response plan.

 Additionally, City of Hillsboro Parks & Recreation Department maintenance crews are ready to ensure access to City facilities by clearing sidewalks, parking lots, and entrances.
 Public Works Department crews concentrate on highly traveled roadways* that provide access to critical facilities, emergency services, and major highways, including:

 Main Street (from SW Baseline to Brookwood Parkway)